ajeydudhe/workflow-lite/README.md

 </beans>
 ```

 In above sample, we are including the [workflow-lite-core.xml](src/main/resources/spring-beans/workflow-lite-core.xml) which has the required framework beans defined.
 Then we have the *UmlActivityDefinitionsProvider* taking the list of files having the UML definitions.
+For this example, our UML definitions are in [workflow_definitions.uml](src/test/resources/workflows/workflow_definitions.uml).
 You can use classpath or filepath.

 ### Executing the workflows
 The [StudentScoreCardWorkflowTest](src/test/java/org/workflowlite/core/StudentScoreCardWorkflowTest.java) shows how we are going to execute the workflow.
-We are using JUnit to write the tests as follows:
+We are using **TestNG** to write the tests as follows:

 ```java
 @ContextConfiguration(locations="classpath:wf_definitions.xml")